 During the period of colonization in America, the Catholic Church used different methods to dismantle the traditions and beliefs of the native cultures, to establish Catholicism as the dominant religion in America.
 This process involved death, slavery, trusteeship and the resignation of the natives’ beliefs, by means of destruction of their idols and temples to force them to adopt the new religion.
 They would battle and resist by hiding their symbols behind the imposed ones and pretending their faith and devotion.

 Learning from the colonial success and inspired by the sacramental aspect of religion, these tools for the end of the world are meant to offer extra-protection from greed, power, surveillance and copyright.
 They remind the wearer to resist.

 *Photos by Claudia Wondratschke.

-*This work was acquired Timelab Collection in Gent, Belgium.
+*Work acquired by Timelab Collection in Gent, Belgium.